-1) Disposal of the Group's operations in DRC - also refer to note A.1.4. of the consolidated financial statements During 2016, Millicom completed the disposal of its businesses in the Democratic Republic of Congo (DRC).
+- 1) Disposal of the Group's operations in DRC also refer to note A.1.4. of the consolidated financial statements in Millicom's 2016 Annual Report During 2016, Millicom completed the disposal of its businesses in the Democratic Republic of Congo (DRC).
 The transaction included certain indemnity and warranty clauses which required management's judgment.
-The effect of disposal and assessment of provisions for indemnity and warranty clauses have been presented and discussed with the Committee.

-2) Acquisition accounting in respect of Zantel Telecom Limited - also refer to note A.1.2. of the consolidated financial statements

-During the year, the Group completed the purchase accounting of Zantel.
+The effect of disposal and assessment of provisions for indemnity and warranty clauses have been presented and discussed with the Committee. - 2) Acquisition accounting in respect of Zantel Telecom Limited also refer to note A.1.2. of the consolidated financial statements in Millicom's 2016 Annual Report During the year, the Group completed the purchase accounting of Zantel.

 Management's assessment of the acquisition final fair values based on external valuation advice were presented to the Committee for discussion.

-3) Measurement of the Group's interests in Guatemala and Honduras - also refer to note A.2.3 of the consolidated financial statements

-As required by IFRS, the Group has completed the measurement at fair value of the assets and liabilities for Guatemala and Honduras operations as of 31 December 2015, date of recognition of the Group's investment in both operations as joint ventures.
+- 3) Measurement of the Group's interests in Guatemala and Honduras - also refer to note A.2.3 of the consolidated financial statements in Millicom's 2016 Annual Report As required by IFRS, the Group has completed the measurement at fair value of the assets and liabilities for Guatemala and Honduras operations as of 31 December 2015, date of recognition of the Group's investment in both operations as joint ventures.
 For the purchase accounting, Millicom determined the fair values of these operations based on a discounted cash flow model.
-Similarly to Zantel, final fair values based on external valuation advice were presented to the Committee for discussion.

-4) Guatemala security contracts - also refer to notes F.1. of the consolidated financial statements
+Similarly to Zantel, final fair values based on external valuation advice were presented to the Committee for discussion. - 4) Guatemala security contracts also refer to notes F.1. of the consolidated financial statements in Millicom's 2016 Annual Report